laravel/docs/events.md

         //
     })->onConnection('redis')->onQueue('podcasts')->delay(now()->addSeconds(10)));

-If you would like to handle anonymous queued listener failures, you may provide a Closure to the `catch` method while defining the `queueable` listener:
+If you would like to handle anonymous queued listener failures, you may provide a closure to the `catch` method while defining the `queueable` listener:

     use App\Events\PodcastProcessed;
     use function Illuminate\Events\queueable;